vibdev/canvas-kit/API_PATTERN_GUIDELINES.md

 #### Event Handlers

 - Use standard browser events wherever possible
 - All event handlers should receive an event unless there's a good reason otherwise.
 This is for consumer predictability.
-In other words, always opt for `onChange: e => void` over `onChange: () => void` or `onChange: value => void`, etc. where possible.
+In other words, always opt for `onChange: e => void` over `onChange: () => void` or `onChange: value => void`, etc.

 #### Grow Interface